 Guidance for Complainants

-The information below is provided for all Complainants, or the individuals who have alleged the occurrence of one or more policy violations under the University of Missouri Collected Rules and Regulations Chapter 600.
-For any questions regarding these steps, please contact us (link).
+The information below is provided for all Complainants, or the individuals who have alleged one or more policy violations under the University of Missouri Collected Rules and Regulations Chapter 600.
+For any questions regarding these steps, please contact us.

-STEP 1: You’ll want to read the Notice of Allegations and the mutual No Contact Directive in their entirety as well as the policy applicable to the complaint, if you have not already done so.
-You may also be interested in reviewing the relevant process flowchart, information on your rights during the complaint resolution process, FAQs, and suggestions to consider in providing evidence and determining witnesses.
+STEP 1: Read the full Notice of Allegations document if you have not already done so.
+Below you will also find the relevant process flowchart, information on your rights during the complaint resolution process, FAQs, and suggestions to consider in providing evidence and determining witnesses.

-Do not attempt to contact the Respondent (the individual you filed a complaint against) directly or through others as outlined in the No Contact Directive; you should also inform your close contacts (family members, friends) that they should not attempt to contact the Respondent directly or through others, as this could also be a violation of the No Contact Directive, resulting in sanctions against you.
+Do not attempt to contact the Respondent (the individual you filed a complaint against) directly or through others – especially if there is a No Contact Directive in place.
+You should also inform your close contacts (family members, friends) that they should not attempt to contact the Respondent directly or through others, as this could also be a violation of a No Contact Directive, resulting in sanctions against you.

 STEP 2: You may request Supportive Measures, even if you choose not to participate in the complaint resolution process.

-To find out more about the availability of supportive measures, contact us (link).
-For a list of possible options, see Supportive Measures (link).
+To find out more about the availability of supportive measures, contact your assigned Investigator.
+For a list of possible options, see Supportive Measures.

 STEP 3: We encourage you to seek support and to connect with others.

 For anyone who is navigating a difficult situation, the ability to connect with others for support, advocacy, and assistance is vital.
-For more information on confidential support resources, visit Support (link).
-To access a list of additional sources of support, advocacy, and assistance, visit Connections (link).
+For more information on confidential support resources, visit Support.
+To access a list of additional sources of support, advocacy, and assistance, visit Connections.

 STEP 4: You must decide whether you wish to participate in the complaint resolution process.